jlentz17/rick-and-morty-app/README.md

 WHEN I press the cancel button<br>
 THEN it exits the modal<br>
 WHEN I press the Gallery button<br>
-Then the gallery of stored character cards is shown with the cards side by side<br>
+THEN the gallery of stored character cards is shown with the cards side by side<br>
+WHEN I press the Quotes button<br>
+THEN I am presented with a random Rick and Morty quote<br>
+WHEN I press the sound board button<br>
+THEN I am presented with a mp3 sound from a specific Rick and Morty character<br>

 ## Built With